M-traces in (non-unimodular) pivotal categories: Preliminaries

 \subsection{Pivotal categories}

 We recall the definition of a pivotal tensor category, see for instance, \cite{BW}.
 A \emph{tensor category} $\cat$ is a category equipped with a covariant bifunctor $\otimes :\cat \times \cat\rightarrow \cat$ called the tensor product, an associativity constraint, a unit object $\unit$, and left and right unit constraints such that the Triangle and Pentagon Axioms hold.
-When the associativity constraint and the left and right unit constraints are all identities we say that $\cat$ is a \emph{strict} tensor category.
-By Mac Lane's coherence theorem for pivotal tensor categories, every such category is equivalent (as a pivotal tensor category) to a strict one (e.g.\ see \cite[Theorem 2.2]{NS}).
-To simplify the exposition, we formulate further definitions only for strict tensor categories; the interested reader will easily extend them to arbitrary tensor categories.
+When the associativity constraint and the left and right unit constraints are all identities we say $\cat$ is a \emph{strict} tensor category.
+By Mac Lane's coherence theorem for pivotal tensor categories, every such category is equivalent (as a pivotal tensor category) to a strict one (e.g., see \cite[Theorem 2.2]{NS}).
+However, when the results of this paper are applied in \cite{CGPT} the pivotal structure (in particular, the isomorphism in \eqref{E:DefphiV}) plays an important role.
+For this reason we allow categories to have a nontrivial pivotal structure but are otherwise assumed to be strict.
+The interested reader will easily extend all results to arbitrary tensor categories or the reader may instead assume all categories are strict.
 In what follows we adopt the convention that $fg$ will denote the composition of morphisms $f \circ g$.

 A strict tensor category $\cat$ has a \emph{left duality} if for each object $V$ of $\cat$ there is an object $V^*$ of $\cat$ and morphisms

 such that

 A left duality determines for every morphism $f:V\to W$ in $\cat$ the dual (or transpose) morphism $f^*:W^*\rightarrow V^*$ by